parklab-snu/parklab-snu.github.io/content/news/_index.md

 ## 2025

 **2025.11.10** Welcome to Si Young Choi, a new undergraduate student in the lab!
-She'll be working on analyzing large spatiotemporal disease data sets.
+She'll be working on epidemic forecasting.

 **2025.10.16** Welcome to Hyun Ji Lee, a new undergraduate student in the lab!
 She'll be working on statistical modeling of spatiotemporal infectious disease dynamics.